 In order to showcase the flexibility of each theme, the various Out of the Sandbox demo stores are set up with slightly different configurations as well as sample products and preset design elements; the focus with the demo shops is to showcase the flexibility and range of a theme, and demonstrate how particular settings affect the way the theme looks and - to some extent - functions.

 In most cases, if you see a theme feature on the store listed as having multiple options (what happens after a user clicks “add to cart”, for example), we’ve tried to provide at least one demo store that has the option configured, so be sure to fully test each style’s demo store to see how each option looks and functions, especially if it’s a feature you’re not too familiar with.

 Likewise, if you see an option listed on the comparison chart that you aren’t seeing on a particular demo, be sure to check the other demo stores to see if it’s showcased there.

 Perhaps the very best way to get a feel for a particular theme or style before you buy it, is to test it out in your own demo shop, with your own products and content.

-For Parallax, Responsive, Retina, Artisan and Mobilia, you can install a free demo of the theme, with access to most of its settings, by using Shopify’s built in theme preview functionality.
+For Parallax, Responsive and Retina, you can install a free demo of the theme, with access to most of its settings, by using Shopify’s built in theme preview functionality.

-To try out the Turbo Shopify theme for free, you can download and install a demo copy using our free Shopify Theme Updater app.
+To try out the Turbo or Flex Shopify theme for free, you can download and install a demo copy using our Shopify Theme Updater app.